-A trailer hitch whose wiring is integrated with the vehicle's electrical system will be taken into account when measuring the available space behind the vehicle.
+A trailer hitch whose wiring is integrated with the vehicle's electrical system will be included in the measurement of the available space behind the vehicle.

 Park Assist is an information system, NOT a safety system.
 This system is designed to be a supplementary aid when parking the vehicle.
 It is not, however, intended to replace the driver's attention and judgement.